WofiOMG/Augustus-Wiki/src/content/docs/fun/partyspammer.md

----
-title: PartySpammer
-description: Spams Party Invites
----
+# PARTYSPAMMER
-Spams everyone with Party Invites
+Spams everyone with Party Invites that is in your current lobby.

-### InviteDelay
+InviteDelay
-Sets the Delay that Invite are being Spammed
+Sets the delay between sending party invites

-### HidePartyMessage
+HidePartyMessage

-Hides Message being send so it doesnt spam your chat
+Hides the messages sent so your chat doesn’t get spammed.